Richard5656/JS-24-Bit-CPU/README.md

 (There has been an update 10/26/22): There is now a unmicrocoded faster version of the CPU.
 It's been sitting in my hardrive for quite a while.
 Doesn't support ports yet though.

+(There has been an update 10/27/22): I have added the asm block in the compiler.

 What you get in firefox
 ![image](https://raw.githubusercontent.com/Richard5656/JS-24-Bit-CPU/main/Enviroment.JPG)